aaronmweiss/DOCTL-Remote-Snapshot/README.md

 ## Usage

 ### Configuration
-Please add the following information to your do_droplet.config file
+Add the following information to your do_droplet.config file
 ```
-DROPLETID=
+droplet=

 # Enter the number of snapshots to keep
-NUMRETAIN=
+numretain=

 #Have a notification send to an email
-RECIPIENTEMAIL=your@email.account
+recipientemail=your@email.account

 #Optional
 #Append an additional note at end of snapshot name.
 Currently, it's set to "_cron_snapshot"
-SNAPNAMEAPPEND="_cron_snapshot"
+snap_name_append="_cron_snapshot"
 ```

-DROPLETID is your Droplet's ID.
+`dropletid` is your Droplet's ID.
 If you do not know your Droplet's ID, log into your [Digital Ocean account ](https://cloud.digitalocean.com/droplets), click on the droplet, and the URL of your droplet will contain your Droplet's ID after the /droplets/ directory, like so: https://cloud.digitalocean.com/droplets/**XXXXXXXXX**/graphs?i=78109b&period=hour

-NUMRETAIN is the amount of snapshots you'd like to keep.
+`numretain` is the amount of snapshots you'd like to keep.

 ### Execution
 `sudo bash auto_snapshot.bash`

 #### Flags
 -r - Cancel any retention.
 No snapshots will be deleted.
+	Example:
+	`sudo bash auto_snapshot.bash -r `
+-p - Prevent the script from powering the droplet off.
+	Example:
+	`sudo bash auto_snapshot.bash -p`

+Combining flags:
+	`sudo bash auto_snapshot.bash -p -r`

 #### Cron
 Consider adding this script to your crontab.
 Below is an example to run this script every Wednesday at 1 AM